 Abstracts will be peer-reviewed and scored on scientific merit, originality, and relevancy to the field of hydrocephalus.

 if you want to submit an abstract for the Young Investigators Award, you have to state that:

-- I receive my degree in less than 3 years
+- I received my degree within the last 3 years

 - I am a trainee

 Submission of Abstracts

-Abstracts must be submitted not later than May 3, 2019.
+Abstracts must be submitted not later than 13 May 2019 Closed

 |Authors are exclusively responsible for the submission of their presentation according to the abstract submission guidelines and for submitting their paper in due time according to the abstract submission deadline.